Marnack/advtrains_crafting_compatibility_patch/API_reference_guide.md

 end
 ```

-As can be seen in this sample, xcompat is lacking support for several items at the time of this writing (including a lack of support for all dyes in Voxelibre).
+As can be seen in this sample, xcompat is lacking support for several items at the time of this writing.
 Check for the latest version of xcompat in case these items have since been added to xcompat.

 Another approach could be to use the [adaptation_modpack](https://content.minetest.net/packages/SFENCE/adaptation_modpack/) which is conceptually similar to xcompat.
 That approach, however, is left as an exercise for the reader.

 ## Materials Used in AdvTrains crafting recipes
-For quick reference, the following table shows the material input values used by AdvTrains at the time of this writing (AdvTrains release 2.4.5):
+For quick reference, the following table shows the material input values used by AdvTrains at the time of this writing (AdvTrains release 2.6.0):

 Material Input|Value used by AdvTrains
 :---|:---